exonum/exonum-doc/src/architecture/configuration.md

 # System Configuration

-**System configuration** is a set of parameters that determine the access network parameters of a node and the behavior of the node while operating in the network.
+**System configuration** is a set of parameters that determine the network access parameters of a node and behavior of the node while operating in the network.

 The configuration is stored in the [TOML][toml] format.
 A path to the